gobbez/gobbez/README.md

 Php, node.js, mysql, fastify, react, html, css are my new friends and even thought Python isn't there, i always take every i learn from work in something to create with Python on my own! 👀

-I've also created Telegram Bots and i'm currently into Deep Learning model creations with Python Keras. ⚡ I'll post here some of my models! ⚡
+I've also created Telegram Bots and i'm currently into Deep Learning model creations with Python Keras. ⚡ I'm working on a Lichess Chess Bot (you can check my repo) with high performance!
+I'll post here some of my models! ⚡

 I hope to meet you soon! 🎉🎉